+Problem Solution

-Problem Solution Unit will not start.
+Unit will not start.
 Check battery installation.

+Check battery

+charging requirements.

-Check battery charging requirements.
-Check that lock off is fully pushed down prior to moving main trigger.
-Unit shuts down Charge battery. in use.
-Unit is being forced.
+Check that lock off is fully pushed

+down prior to moving main trigger.

+Problem Solution Unit shuts down in use.
+Charge battery.Unit is being forced.
 Restart and apply less pressure.
 Battery won't charge.
 Insert battery into charger until red charging light illuminates.
-Charge up to 8 hours if battery is totally drained Plug charger into a working outlet.
+Charge up to 8 hours if battery is totally drained.
+Plug charger into a working outlet.
 Refer to Important Charging Notes for more details.
 Check current at receptacle by plugging an appliance.
-Check to see if receptacle is connected to a light switch which turns power off when you turn out the lights. • Move charger and appliance to a surrounding air temperature of above 4.5 °C or below 40.5 °C. Bar/ • Refer to Adjusting Chain Chain overheated.
-Tension section. • Refer to Chain Oiling section.
+Check to see if receptacle is connected to a light switch which turns power off when you turn out the lights.
+Move charger and appliance to a surrounding air temperature of above 4.5 °C or below 40.5 °C. Bar / Chain overheated. • Refer to Adjusting Chain Tension section.
 Chain is loose.
+Refer to Chain Oiling section.
 Refer to Adjusting Chain Tension section.
 Poor cut quality.
 Refer to Adjusting Chain Tension section.
 NOTE: Excessive tension leads to excessive wear and reduction in life of bar and chain.
 Lubricate before each cut.
 Refer to Replacing the Saw Chain section.
 Unit runs but does not cut.
 Chain could be installed backwards.
 Refer to sections for installing and removing chain.
-The tender of the second Refill oil reservoir.
 Unit does not oil.
+Refill oil reservoir.
 Clean guide bar, sprocket and sprocket cover.
 Refer to Care And